theaakashd/learnings-repository/README.md

 - fuck the day .
 ### Day : 02-03-2024
 - Good night.
 - Work for tomorrow, customize the cli and study
+### Day : 02-03-2-2024
+- Good Morning to all.